I'm Your Baby Tonight (song): Music video, live performances and cover

-The music video for "I'm Your Baby Tonight" was directed by Julien Temple and filmed at a park on the Hudson River on New York's West Side, and at a nightclub called Tatou.
+The music video for "I'm Your Baby Tonight" was directed by Julien Temple and filmed at a park on the Hudson River on New York's West Side and at a nightclub called Tatou.
 Adam Shankman was in charge of choreography.
-In the video, Houston emulates Audrey Hepburn's dance sequence from Funny Face (1957), and recreates the looks of Marlene Dietrich and the Supremes.
+In the video, Houston emulates Audrey Hepburn's dance sequence from Funny Face (1957) and recreates the looks of Marlene Dietrich and the Supremes.
 Vices Tshepo Mokoena pointed out how the music video saw an image change in Houston; dressed in ripped high-waisted jeans and an oversized leather jacket, her style was "androgynous, slightly rebellious", a contrast from her previous 1980s videos, which had her in "Barbie heels and candy-colored dresses", and focused on her "onscreen cuteness and clothing-catalogue smile".
-Mokoena noticed influence from the music video in the work of artist such as Janelle Monáe, Jessie Ware, Christina Aguilera, and M.I.A., among others.
+Mokoena noticed influence from the music video in the work of artist such as Janelle Monáe, Jessie Ware, Christina Aguilera and M.I.A., among others.
 "I'm Your Baby Tonight" can be found on the video edition of Houston's 2000 compilation Whitney: The Greatest Hits.

-In early 1991, Houston performed "I'm Your Baby Tonight" on The Arsenio Hall Show, and on Saturday Night Live.
+In early 1991, Houston performed "I'm Your Baby Tonight" on The Arsenio Hall Show and Saturday Night Live.
 She also sang it on her I'm Your Baby Tonight World Tour, and on some dates of her The Bodyguard (1993–94) and My Love Is Your Love (1999) concert tours.
 "I'm Your Baby Tonight" was one of the songs performed on Houston's 1991 HBO special Welcome Home Heroes with Whitney Houston; this performance was then included on Whitney Houston Live: Her Greatest Performances (2014).
 At the 2012 BET Awards, Brandy sang "I'm Your Baby Tonight" and "I Wanna Dance with Somebody (Who Loves Me)" as a tribute to Houston.